-- The decision trees considered here are solely created based on human expert knowledge.
-In particular: - The set of decision criteria is defined manually. - The ordering of the resulting decision rules is defined manually.
+- The decision trees considered here are solely created based on human expert knowledge. - Later, we will see decision trees that are created automatically based on statistics derived from data.

-Alternative?
+Hand-crafted vs. statistical decision trees

-- Later, we will see decision trees that are created automatically based on statistics derived from data.
-In particular: - The best set of decision criteria is selected automatically. - The best ordering (according to the data) is defined automatically.
+- Hand-crafted.
+The set of decision criteria and their ordering of resulting decision rules are defined manually. - Statistical.
+The best decision criteria and the best ordering (according to the data) are determined automatically.

+Notice

-Expert knowledge always governs the set of candidate decision criteria.
+• Expert knowledge always governs the set of candidate decision criteria.